laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 Now for the removable pieces.
 These will be held in place with magnets.

 On each front and back piece, I drew lines from corner to corner to find the exact center, then took one of my magnets (a small 1mmx5mm round) and pressed it down at the intersection to indent the spot where it will go.
+(Below is the back side of one of the removable pieces.)

 ![magnet-cross](magnet-cross.jpg)

 Then I carved out the circle with an exacto knife, trying to match the depth of the magnet.
+(This picture is the thicker back piece.)

 ![carved-magnet-spot](carved-magnet-spot.jpg)